 1 Overall description

 3GPP SA4 would like to thank CTIA Certification Audio Working Group for their liaison statement (LS) S4-220183 on "Audio Background Noise Verification".
 The work referenced in the LS was conducted in the scope of introducing new test methods based on background noise simulation according to ETSI ES 202 396-1 and the prediction model ETSI TS 103 106.
-However, at that time, it was decided not to include the verification method in the corresponding specification 3GPP TS 26.132.

 The most recent results were summarized in S4-131146.
-In overall, 45 test rooms in 7 labs were evaluated and the references scores were in general quite close.
+In overall, 45 test rooms in 7 labs were evaluated.
 All test rooms were confirmed to comply with the requirements in 3GPP TS 26.132 and were/are intended to conduct performance tests according to 3GPP TS 26.131/132 (at least) with handset UE.
-Thus, the results of references scores, are considered to be valid in general.
+Thus, the results of references scores, are valid in general.

 After having reviewed Annex A of CTIA Certification Speech Performance Test Plan V2.4, the following discrepancies to S4-131146 were identified:

 The original work did not consider reference scores in NB mode of ETSI TS 103 106 at all, there is no data available.
-It seems to be unnecessary to use
+Because the method was a validation of the background noise reproduction system, which is fullband, a narrowband mode seems to be unnecessary.

 As mentioned already in the LS, the numbers for wideband in Table A.2-3 of the test plan differ from the ones reported in S4-220183: